 - Remove the axle shaft cotter pin with pliers.

 - Remove the axle shaft nut cotter pin alignment cover.

 Draining the fluid before removing the shaft will avoid transmission fluid gushing out the differential after the shaft has been pulled out.

 - The drain plug can be removed with a Hex socket.

 - Approximately 2.75 quarts of ATF should drain out.
 The oil can be saved and reused if the no dirt or grim drops into the drain pan.

 - Screw back in the drain plug and tighten.
 Do it now or you might forget.

-- Remove the two bolts and two nuts that securs the strut to the steering knuckle.
+- Remove the two bolts and two nuts that secures the strut to the steering knuckle.

-- Jar the Axle Shaft from the Wheel Hub.
+- Jar the axle shaft loose from the wheel hub.

 Remove the Inner CV Axle Shaft Shield and the Air Intake Hose